 During their imperial phase, ABBA scored 25 Top 40 hits in the UK, including 19 Top 10s, of which nine went all the way to Number 1 – over the space of nine years.

-As Agnetha, Benny, Björn and Frida prepare to release new material together for the first time in over 35 years, along with a new virtual reality tour and a huge Mamma Mia-themed attraction in London, we look at the hits that paved the way, taking into account sales across physical and download formats.
+As Agnetha, Benny, Björn and Frida prepare to take us on an ABBA Voyage, reportedly including new material together for the first time in over 35 years, we look at the hits that paved the way, taking into account sales across physical and download formats, plus streams.

 Out in front is Dancing Queen, the third consecutive chart-topper for the band in 1976 – spending six weeks there to be their longest running Number 1.
-It was rereleased in 1992, to accompany their greatest hits ABBA Gold, becoming their 26th official Top 40 hit.
-It is ABBA's only million-seller and is ABBA's top selling single with 1.55 million copies shifted.
+It was re-released in 1992, to accompany their greatest hits ABBA Gold, becoming their 26th official Top 40 hit.
+It is ABBA's only million-seller and therefore their biggest single, with 1.65 million chart sales, including 93 million streams since 2014.
 See all ABBA's UK hit singles and albums in their chart archive

-Up second is Super Trouper, their final Number 1 in 1980, taken from the album of the same name, which spent two weeks at the top and has sold 978,000 copies.
-Taking the bronze is Knowing Me, Knowing You, the band's fifth Number 1, racking up five weeks at Number 1 in spring 1977 and selling 973,000 copies.
+Up second is Super Trouper, their final Number 1 in 1980, taken from the album of the same name, which spent two weeks at the top and has 1.05 million chart sales, made up of 978,000 pure sales and 38 million streams.
+Taking the bronze is Knowing Me, Knowing You, the band's fifth Number 1, racking up five weeks at Number 1 in spring 1977 and picking up 1.02 million chart sales to date.

-The band's top selling single to miss the Number 1 spot is 1979's Chiquitita, which peaked at 2 – held off the summit by Blondie's Heart of Glass – and sold 691,000, and while their Eurovision winner and first chart-topper Waterloo just misses the Top 10 on 676,000, their lowest selling Number 1.
-Just missing the Top 20?
-Spooky fan fave The Day Before You Came, a Number 32 hit in 1982, just before they split.
+The band's biggest single to miss the Number 1 spot is 1979's Gimme Gimme Gimme (A Man After Midnight), which peaked at 3 and ranks ninth overall, while their Eurovision winner and first chart-topper Waterloo rounds out the Top 10 on 732,000, their lowest selling Number 1.

 |3||KNOWING ME KNOWING YOU||1||1977|